 1. A Suite to Make Guests Feel at Home!

 Long before bonus rooms became popular, one of the most sought-after features in a single-family home was an extra bedroom to accommodate overnight/weekend guests and visiting family and relatives.
 In homes that did not have that desired additional room, the basement, attic, and above-the-garage space were remodeled to create a guest room or an in-law suite.
 While building a bedroom in an area with weird angles and sloped ceilings presented challenges, homeowners have successfully renovated them into fantastic and wonderfully livable bedrooms.

 As home plans have changed over the years – with a majority providing flex space to suit a family's lifestyles – more homeowners are now passing up the guest suite for other options.

 Look at what you can do in your upstairs bonus room!
-A guest area – perfect for kids to teenagers – houses two bunk beds and sitting area with TV.
+A guest area – perfect for kids to teenagers – houses two bunk beds and a sitting area with a TV.
 The light-color walls – along with the double window and recessed lighting – make the room bright, airy, and big (Plan #202-1007).

 2. Home, Sweet Home Office